flimao/financial-product-models/README.md

 Models for predicting price of several financial products:

 * Brazilian sovereign debt
-* Risk Metrics: Value at Risk, Expected Shortfall
+* Portfolio and Risk Metrics: Value at Risk, Expected Shortfall

 ... and others to come.